OUR TEAM

 Denard Jacox, Sr.

 He is a true native Chicagoan.
 Denard graduated with a Bachelor’s of Science degree from DeVry University in 2002.
 Denard accepted Christ at an earlier age.
 Recognizing the anointing and calling upon his life, he became an ordained minister who has provided spiritual leadership and counseling to youth and families in the underserved communities.
-The organization that was founded by Denard in 1986 is called the “Faithful Few”.
+The organization that was founded by Denard in 1986 was called the “Crusaders Faithful Few” now known as the “Faithful Few”.
 Denard is dedicated to facilitating teaching and counseling, which empower him to reach others with humor.
 Denard is a proud father of many biological and spiritual children.
 His definitive desire is to see people fully embrace God’s love.
 He is supported in his ministry by his wife of over 30 years.

 Catherine Sullivan